2ndSightLab/ai-tracker/fixed.md

 Only two things left to fix.
 It almost went completely off the rails again but I had a recent backup and restored.

-🟢 Delegated admins complete, most service config, S3 bucket fixes and KMS fixes for CLoudtrail, IPAM
+🟢 Delegated admins complete, most service config, S3 bucket fixes and KMS fixes for CLoudtrail,

+🟢 IPAM

+🟢 IPAM Pool

+🟢 CloudTrail

+🟢 New account for jobs

+🟢 Remove stuff from old locations in tracker diagram when moved in configuration (to match)

+🟢 Split KMS Key and Policy deployment so can deploy separately

 ## 8/25/2026